 11 The Industrial Relations Amendment Act 1993 s.
 15(2) is a transitional provision that is spent.
 Section 18 of that Act contains savings provisions relating to the Long Service Leave General Order.

-12 The Hospitals Amendment Act 1994, the Table to s.
+12 The Hospitals Amendment Act 1994 the Table to s.
 18 it.
-11 fourth paragraph was repealed by the Industrial Legislation Amendment and Repeal Act 1995 s.
+11 fourth paragraph was repealed before it came into operation by the Industrial Legislation Amendment and Repeal Act 1995 s.
 36(4).

 13 The Industrial Legislation Amendment Act 1995 contains transitional and other provisions —

-(a) in Part 2 Div 3, relating to the Government School Teachers Tribunal;
+(a) in Part 2 Div.
+3, relating to the Government School Teachers Tribunal;

 (b) in s.
 34, relating to the Promotions Appeal Board; and